twknab/mean_hike/readme.md

 	+ Can you get a server log of user IP? (low-priority)

-	+ Check for session with all important API routes, and send back to homepage if not valid (high-priority)
+	+ Check for session with all important API routes, and send back to homepage if not valid (HIGH priority)

-	+ (Later) Allow User to Delete their account (along with all the hikes, gear lists, and pre and post-trips that they own) (high-priority)
+	+ (Later) Allow User to Delete their account (along with all the hikes, gear lists, and pre and post-trips that they own) (HIGH priority)

+	+ Fix dashboard mobile issues -- buttons do not have margin/padding when collapsed (HIGH priority).

 ## Development Issues Log:

 ### Where I Left Off:
-	- Should you simplify your Dashboard navigation?
-Right now @ mobile resolution the navbar is 2 lines and a bit funky.
+	- Add New Hike Feature:
+		- Built $scope function in dashboardController, only partially.
+Created success and callback functions, but did not build out logic.
+Did not build out factory or any server controller methods yet.
+May need to get recent hikes list first, as you'll have to call this later.
 ### Remaining Features:
 	- Add Hike Feature
 	- Edit Hike Feature